Seatis/my-teaching-materials/java-basics/5-io-exceptions-try-catch-finally/README.md

-# Module 03 #5 - Exceptions, File I/O, `try-catch-finally`
+# Exceptions, File I/O, `try-catch-finally`
-If anything can go wrong, it will go wrong.
-Programming is not exempt.
-Exceptions come in all sorts of ways:-
+If anything can go wrong, it will.
+Programming is not exempt and exceptions come in all sorts of ways:-
-- the data entered is of a type that isn't expected
+- the data entered or received is of a type that isn't expected
-- one is looking for data in the wrong place
+- the location for data is wrong
-- one falls to a point in the code where one was never expected to get to.
+- an unexpected event or condition occurs.

-Let's face it, machines and people don't always behave as anticipated; nor are we gods, *yet*.
+We don't always anticipate every situation, and machines (like people) don't always behave as anticipated.

 Fortunately, we have ways to handle errors.
 One is to code defensively.
 That is, ensure the error cannot occur by inserting code that  checks the data that the program is about to handle.
-Another way is to have a fallback that says, *if something goes wrong, do this to recover* .
+Another is to code in fallbacks.
+These say, *if something goes wrong, do this to recover*.

 I/O (which standards for Input/Output) addresses how we work with *streams* of data.
 Data might be streamed from a source (like YouTube), the disk drive; perhaps a device monitoring items on a conveyor belt.